 Table 6.
 Precision and recall as a function of threshold importance.

 The two underlined trials were local maxima for precision and recall on the leave-out-one tree.
-These trials were selected for further resolution of predicting capacity.
+These trials were selected for further resolution of predicting [prediction] capacity.
 In order to do this, the threshold importance values associated with these maxima were used to filter out unimportant variables, and trees were made based on the remaining variables.
 The accuracy profile, shown below, of each of these trees was assessed.

 Table 7a-g.
 Tree statistics.
 Full tree confusion matrices (a-c), leave-out-one confusion matrices (d-f), and precision/recall for each tree (g), using threshold importance of 0.0 stds above the mean.